icgrp/ese532_handouts/ese532_handouts/hw3/walk_through.md

     Data that one processor attempts to write to DRAM may not have been written to shared DRAM yet, but instead remain in the private L1 cache of the processor.
     When another processor reads the same memory location, it may observe an old value.
-Fortunately, our ARM processors (and the Zynq we will later use) have a Snoop Control Unit, which bypasses data directly between processors as needed to maintain a consistent view of the DRAM.
+Fortunately, our x86 processors (and the ARM on the Zynq we will later use) have a Snoop Control Unit, which bypasses data directly between processors as needed to maintain a consistent view of the DRAM.
 Therefore, this is no concern.